Is your debt a problem?

 While it might be tempting to take out a payday loan if you’re desperate for cash, with a typical interest APR of 1,300%, it’s a very expensive option.

-If you’re struggling, see if you can dip into your authorised overdraft, or find out what your local credit union is offering (as per Tip 36).
+If you’re struggling, see if you can dip into your authorised overdraft, or see what your local credit union is offering (as per the above).

 How to take control of mortgage debt